 The Board has established Audit, Remuneration and Nomination Committees, and members and chairs of these committees are appointed from within the Board.
 The committees’ terms of reference are available under Governance documents.
 Members of Executive Management are appointed by the Board.
 Executive Management is responsible for the day-to-day management and for the execution of Pandora’s strategy.
 In addition, Pandora has an Executive Leadership Team.
 The team members are responsible for the day-to-day operations of their respective business areas, including sustainability and serve as a part of Pandora’s overall leadership.

-The Board held nine meetings in 2023.
-Its primary focus was to navigate Pandora carefully through uncertain macro-economic and socio-political environments and to review and approve the next chapter of the Phoenix strategy, which was announced at Pandora’s Capital Markets Day in October 2023.
-Furthermore, the Board has overseen the integration of sustainability into relevant processes in Pandora, ensuring alignment with our strategic priorities.
+The Board held nine meetings in 2024.
+Its primary focus was to navigate Pandora carefully through uncertain macro-economic circumstances, including the implications from increased commodity prices and complex socio-political environments.
+Additionally, the Board ensured Pandora remains aligned with the next phase of the Phoenix strategy, announced during Pandora’s Capital Markets Day in October 2023, which focuses on transforming the company into a full jewellery brand.
+Furthermore, the Board has overseen the integration of sustainability into relevant processes in Pandora, ensuring alignment with our strategic priorities and the sustainability targets.

 Board evaluation

-Each year, the Board conducts a board review focusing on the effectiveness and skills of the Board.
+Each year, the Board conducts a board review focusing on its effectiveness and skills.
 The ideal mix of skills and experience required of Board members includes:

 • Board experience